bmolnar91/workbook/module_oop.md

 #### By what mechanism does NUnit know what methods to test?
 #### What is the GAC?
 What problem does it solve?
 #### What is the largest number you can work with in C#?
+WIP

+The BigInteger type is an immutable type that represents an arbitrarily large integer whose value in theory has no upper or lower bounds.

 ### Database